abhishek-archlinux/AnimeWatch/README.md

 	Once application is installed, launch the application using command **animewatch** from the terminal.

 4. Common Method: Users have to manually install all the dependencies listed below.
 Then they should clone the repository and go to AnimeWatch-PyQt5 or AnimeWatch-PyQt4-Stable directory.
 Open terminal in that directory and run 'python3 install.py' (or 'python install.py' if default python points to python3).
 Application launcher will be created in '~/.local/share/applications/'.
-Or they can simply click on (or execute using command line) **'animewatch-start'** shell script located in the directory to start the player directly without copying files anywhere.
+Or they can simply click on (or execute using command line) **'animewatch-start'** shell script located in the directory to start the player directly **without copying files anywhere**.

 #Dependencies